dedis/student_19_libp2p_tlc/Report/Readme.md

 ### Violating the threat model
 In this attack, the attack is performed on more than the threshold number of nodes.
 Since we are violating the threat model, we expect nodes to halt under this attack.

 The number of nodes is the same as the previous attack.
 We start with all nodes in a healthy state, then the attacker tries to attack 5 nodes without violating the threat model.
 Healthy nodes continue to make progress.
-After some seconds, the attacker adds another node to the S<sub>d</sub> group, making healthy nodes less than the threshold, so they can not make progress.
+After some seconds, the attacker adds another node to the S<sub>d</sub> group, making healthy nodes less than the threshold, so they cannot make progress.
 After some seconds a node (shown in purple) is removed from the S<sub>d</sub> set and then it catches up with other nodes. rejoining nodes will immediately start making progress, after receiving in-flight messages.

 <p align="center">
   <img src="Violating.png" width="600" title="Violating">